Big Big Train: Early history

-The roots of Big Big Train go back to 1981 in Birmingham, England, when Gregory's brother Nigel Spawton joined with Ed Serafinas, Pete McDonald, Steve Lugg and Tim McCarty in the punk outfit known as Big Big Train.
+The roots of Big Big Train go back to 1981 in Sutton Coldfield near Birmingham in England, when Gregory's older brother Nigel Spawton (drums) joined with Ed Serafinas (vocals), Pete McDonald (bass), Steve Lugg (guitar/vocals) and Tim McCarty (guitar/vocals) in the new wave outfit known as Big Big Train.
+Together they wrote and recorded many memorable tracks including ‘Snowbound Children’, ‘Girl in a Liver Swap’ and ‘Bandits at 12 o’clock’.
 Later in the 80s Andy Poole formed a songwriting partnership in Bournemouth, England, with his childhood friend, Ian Cooper.
 At around the same time, Gregory Spawton had also formed his first band, Equus.
 Equus played a few local gigs around the Birmingham area before splitting up when Spawton went to university in 1984.
 Meanwhile, Poole and Cooper's band, Archshine, recorded a few demos and occasionally emerged from their home studio to play some gigs.

 In 1987, Spawton moved down to Bournemouth.
 Shortly afterwards, he met Poole and they discovered that they shared a mutual appreciation of Genesis, Van der Graaf Generator and other progressive bands.
 In particular, they were both fans of a then relatively obscure band called IQ.
 Indeed, Poole had spent some time as a roadie for The Lens and IQ.

 In the late 1980s, they decided to record some demos together.
 After a few months, the very first Big Big Train songs emerged and in 1990, Archshine ceased to exist, and Big Big Train was founded, initially consisting of the duo of Spawton (guitar) and Poole (bass).
 The following year saw the recruitment of Cooper (keyboards), Steve Hughes (drums), and Martin Read (vocals).

 The band's earliest songs were released on a demo tape in October 1991, and the band's first demo album, From the River to the Sea, was released in May 1992.
 During this time, the band continued to perform live dates, gradually playing to larger crowds in higher profile venues.